TandaHQ/work-samples/pings (backend)/README.md

 ## The challenge

-The test file will step you through things that your server is able to do, but here's the gist:
+Your challenge is to write a server that passes all the tests in `pings.rb`.
+The test file will step you through things that your server is able to do, but here's an overview:

+You're also welcome to add additional tests to `pings.rb` if you like, please mention this when submitting if you do.

 **Storing data**